 A white plate containing Ootoya’s Sweet and Sour Chicken.

-Sweet and sour dishes from Chinese restaurants are really popular and my children love them whether it’s made with chicken or pork.
-This Sweet and Sour Chicken however is a little bit different from the typical one you’ve tried.
-Why?
+Sweet and sour dishes from Chinese restaurants are really popular and my children love them whether they’re made with chicken or pork.
+Japanese-style sweet and sour chicken is a little different from the typical one you’ve tried, however.

 A white plate containing Ootoya’s Sweet and Sour Chicken.